 1 This was defined as another student making "unwanted contact, for example, threatened or insulted [the respondent] via instant messaging."
 NOTE: "At school" includes the school building, on school property, on a school bus, or going to and from school.
-In 2007, the unit response rate for this survey did not meet NCES statistical standards.
-For more information, please see appendix A.

 SOURCE: U.S. Department of Justice, Bureau of Justice Statistics, School Crime Supplement (SCS) to the National Crime Victimization Survey, 2007.